For precise ideas and inspiration on what to do, please read our other article Passive income ideas.

 - A job: because you have to be every day at work to be paid.

 - Side hustles

-- Are great ways to boost your income.
+- These are great ways to boost your income.
 However, they are generally active.
 With the right setup in place.
-Like systematizing, industrializing and delegation, they could turn more passive.
+Like systematizing, industrializing, and delegation, they could turn more passive.

 - A passive income activity can start as a side hustle because it requires money and/or time effort initially.
 But then, it should generate income without your active daily work on it.
 Verify whether the hustle can become more passive in the long-term or not